 My research group is working on a new system,

-maybe which addresses the challenge of mobile systems adaptation
+which addresses the challenge of mobile systems adaptation by allowing

 In this seminar we will both explore other approaches to mobile systems adaptation (through paper reading) and continue to develop, evaluate, and use the maybe system (through implementation).
 Students will also work in teams on several projects related to the course content.
 Our goal will be to begin projects which may lead to full-length publications in the spring.